hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 # Package management

-The language coworks with JetPM, a package manager that supports a standard build system, conditional compilation, and workspaces.
+The language coworks with JetPM, a package manager that supports a Jet build system, conditional compilation, and workspaces.

 JetPM requires a package to belong to a *registry namespace*.